Brainchip-Inc/akida_examples/doc/power_number.rst

     Power measurement is currently supported on the AKD1000 only.
-On other devices (AKD1500 included) the same commands run inference but print ``Power measurement disabled...`` instead of the power figures — support for these devices will be addressed later.
+On other devices (AKD1500 included) the same commands run inference but print ``Power measurement disabled...`` instead of the power figures — support for these devices will be added later.

 Three commands
 --------------